-List 10 Finches In Texas Photo & Id
+10 Finches in Texas (Photo & ID Guide)

 1. House Finch (Haemorhous mexicanus):

-House Finches have bright red feathers on their heads and chests, while females are brown and streaky.
-They are small birds with a short, stout beak.
+House Finches are among the most familiar backyard birds in Texas.
+Males have bright red heads and chests, while females are brown and streaky.
+These small, social birds thrive in suburban areas.

 Fun fact: House Finches were originally from the western United States, but now they’re found all over the country!